Brucella canis: History

-B. canis was discovered by Leland Carmichael in 1966, when the bacterium was identified in canine vaginal discharge and the tissues from mass abortions in beagles.
+Brucella canis was first discovered in the United States by Leland Carmichael in 1966, when the bacterium was identified in canine vaginal discharge and the tissues from mass abortions in beagles.
 B. canis was said to be a biovar of B. suis.
 With recent research, PCR assay data was able to contradict B. canis and B. suis.
 PCR data showed a complete difference between the two strains along with B. suis biovars unattained from B. canis DNA.
 PCR assays have been proven beneficial when differentiating between Brucella strains and vaccine strains.